samedii/bExtremes/README.md

 # bExtremes
-R package for estimation using extreme value theory and Bayesian inference.
+R package for extreme risk estimation using extreme value theory and Bayesian inference.

 Automatic threshold weighting is done with body-tail models.
 Implemented body distributions include "GH" and "GP".
 The latter is recommended.